ramanshahdatascience/nerdydoc/README.md

 authorship outside of the codebase, beyond canonical text-based artifacts like the project `README`, would be zero.
-To reward the author for good docstring and `README` authorship and minimize locations for decaying documentation, content in the site would be restricted to docstring material and entire such files patched into the site.
+To reward the author for good docstring and `README` authorship and minimize locations for decaying documentation, content in the site would be restricted to two sources: (a) docstring material and (b) entire files, such as the `README` and `LICENSE`, patched into the site.
 I'd be able to configure my repo to render GitHub Pages from the `docs/` directory on `master` and be done.

 I'm OK with an opinionated web design if it's good and removes moving parts from the workflow.
 I'm OK jettisoning features like doctests that violate the